gitbls/pistrong/README.md

   * More usage.
 Besides me, that is.

-  * Improved username/keyname validation.
-Checks are very minimal now, and effects of strange characters are unknown, but do not pose any known security risk.

   * pistrong does not provide a way to delete a single CA or VPN Cert.

   * There is no upgrade from pistrong v1 to v3.
 If you need help with this, open an issue on github.

 ## If you're interested...

-Please refer to the issues list if you have ideas for improving this tool or have found a problem, and if nobody else has mentioned it, I would be very happy to hear from you.
+Please refer to the issues list if you have ideas for improving pistrong or have found a problem.
+I would be very happy to hear from you.
 There's always the possibility of a bug that I missed ;), or a great feature that should be added.

 Or, if you're so inclined, do it yourself and leave a pull request.